Skip to main content Skip to search Skip to main navigation

 3. Encouraging independence

 So much more happens at the family table than just eating – it’s a place for learning, experimenting and developing independence.
 Mealtimes are a particularly important opportunity for young children to practise new skills: bringing a spoon to their mouth, pouring themselves a drink or spreading butter on their own bread.
-Even if things go a bit wrong along the way – that’s exactly where the learning lies.
+Even if things go a bit wrong now and then – that’s exactly where the learning lies.
 The Montessori approach shows that when we have faith in our children, they rise to the challenge.

 IKEA ANTILOP Baby mit Fußstütze